 WP Mail SMTP will enable important functionality for you:

-- Email deliverability: This will make sure all of your emails are sent using your chosen mailer.
+- Improved Email Deliverability: This will make sure all of your emails are sent using your chosen mailer.

-- Error tracking: This will alert you to problems when emails are sent.
+- Email Error Tracking: This will alert you to problems when emails are sent.

 The Detailed Email Logs setting is optional.
-This can track important details about every email that the plugin is sending from your site, including:
+In our Pro version, this will track important details about every email that the plugin is sending from your site, including:

 - Email headers

 Your emails’ delivery status will be visible in the WP Mail SMTP dashboard widget as well as in Complete Email Reports.

 If you’re having issues with UpdraftPlus not sending email, turning on email logs can help you to see exactly how many emails are being generated.
 This can help to narrow down issues with receiving notifications and backup attachments.

 Another useful feature is the Weekly Email Summary.
 When this option is enabled, you’ll receive a weekly overview of your latest email delivery stats.